erdeneryesil/NeuralNetworkCore/README.md

 LogEW is abbreviation for 'Log of Errors(E) and updated Weights(W)'.

 Training a neural network with all training data for one cycle is called 'epoch'.
 Class LogEW stores both total error values calculated and number of updated weights in a file at the end of an epoch.
 And repeats that every epoch.
 This file also contains the properties that the network had at the time of that training.
-The following are the data saved in the LogEW file.
+The following are the data saved in file LogEW.
 - Summation and activation functions of hidden layers and output layer (Because they are can be changed for each training).
 - Tolerances of the output layer data (Because they are can be changed for each training).
 - Lambda and alfa values of the neural network (Because they are can be changed for each training).
 - The number of samples to be used in the training.
 - At the end of each period, both the calculated total error value and the number of updated weights.

-The features mentioned in the first 4 of the 5 items listed above are added to the LogEW file only once for each training.
-However, both the total calculated errors and the number of updated weights are added to the LogEW file at the end of each cycle throughout the training.Any training can go on for thousands of epochs.
-LogEW file stores records for each training in a single line.
-So, the number of lines in the LogEW file means the number of trainings.
+The features mentioned in the first 4 of the 5 items listed above are added to file LogEW only once for each training.
+However, both the total calculated errors and the number of updated weights are added to file LogEW at the end of each cycle throughout the training.Any training can go on for thousands of epochs.
+File LogEW stores records for each training in a single line.
+So, the number of lines in file LogEW means the number of trainings.

 ### Class NeuralNetwork
 <p align="center">